themiddnight/My-Resume-Web-API-Firebase/README.md

 ```

 **Resume data subcollections (detail)** <br>
-Note: These following attributes are additional data needed when submited...
+Note: The following attributes are additional data that may needed when submitted...
 - ***image_file: base64** Image file in base64 string
-- ***deleted_image_paths: string[]** List of Firebase storage file path to be removed (when delete resume data, remove image, etc.)
+- ***deleted_image_paths: string[]** List of Firebase storage file paths to be removed (when delete resume data, remove image, etc.)
 <details>
   <summary>settings</summary>